Ionaco: History

 Wilshire developed the "Life Belt" for 15 years starting in 1910.
 He tried it on himself in 1925, and it reportedly cured his condition.
 He started giving the belt to his relatives and friends, who also reported positive results.
 About 50,000 devices were sold between 1925 and 1927.

 Wilshire established the Iona Company with general offices in Los Angeles.
 Agencies for this company spread throughout the Pacific Coast and metropolitan areas of the United States.
 Sales for the Ionaco reached a peak in the fall of 1926, and the company attempted to establish agents in Europe.
 By 1927 the company had 23 regional offices and around 70 demonstrators.

 Several health organizations started to investigate the Ionaco during this time, including the Public Health League of Washington, the Better Business Bureau of Seattle, and the Rockefeller Institute of Medical Research.
 On 18 November 1926 Wilshire challenged the California medical profession to investigate his device in a full-page advertisement in the Los Angeles Times.
+Wilshire's letter opened with "Gentlemen: Since 1925, I have been advertising my inventing, the I-ON-A-CO, in practically all the leading newspapers in California," and continued "I have made such statements as 'If you are suffering from pain— no matter what the cause— one treatment may bring complete relief, as it has in hundreds of cases.'
+'Eczema relieved over-night.'
+'High blood pressure- we reduce it in one treatment.'
+'Neuritis relieved in 10 minutes.'...
+If the medical profession investigates and ascertains that I am a charlatan and the I-ON-A-CO is a fake, then it has no alternative than to denounce me.
+On the other hand, if the medical profession discovers that the I-ON-A-CO does produce results claimed for it, then the I-ON-A-CO should be recognized as having a definite therapeutic value."
 Arthur J. Cramp of the American Medical Association (AMA) responded to Wilshire's letter with an article that critically analyzed the claims regarding the Ionaco.
 This eventually led to a decline in device sales in the summer of 1927.
 The Iona Company dissolved following Wilshire's death in 1927, though sellers continued to promote the Ionaco throughout the 1930s and 1940s.